 for research applications.
 You must upload a Research Proposal and completed Supporting Document before submitting your application.

 You can save your application and return to finish it at a later date.
-Once submitted, you can log in and check the status of your application and see when a decision is made.
+Once submitted, you can log in to check its status and see when a decision is made.

 If you are considering applying for one of our research programmes you may wish to note that we have three research intakes with students enrolling in the Autumn (September), Spring (January) and Summer (April).
 When you apply you should note your preferred start date on your application form and we will do our best to accommodate your request.